Activity

 @chris-hanlon-4152

-I help start up founders with their pitching.
-I coached TEDxRuakura speakers for close to a decade.
-Currently coaching TEDxUoWaikato.
+I help start-up founders with their pitching.
+I coached TEDxRuakura speakers from 2015 until COVID.
+Currently coaching TEDxUoWaikato speakers.

 Joined Aug 20, 2025